inspire-1a03/pip-2021-holdenaa/google-sheets.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+Mobility trends clearly follow each COVID-19 wave in Canada, where most measures will increase travel in between each wave and decrease when amidst a wave.
+The most drastic peak is travel to parks and recreation in between the first and second wave, whereas measures such as travel to workplace or transit stations have remained low throughout the pandemic.

 ## Final reflection
 > What inferences can you make from the data you have explored and visualized?
 > What questions still exist about the trends and the data?
 What new questions has this process generated?